gSchool/DNA-release-2/02-Phase-1/04a-greenfield-brownfield.md

 ##### !options

 * Your program will greatly influence your approach: greenfield and brownfield
-* Greenfield approach can better address deep-rooted issues
+* Greenfield approach is modernizing an existing system
 * Greenfield and brownfield can both support DevSecOps implementation
-* Brownfield approach can better address deep-rooted issues
+* Brownfield approach is starting anew

 ##### !end-options

 ##### !answer

 * Your program will greatly influence your approach: greenfield and brownfield
-* Greenfield approach can better address deep-rooted issues
 * Greenfield and brownfield can both support DevSecOps implementation

 ##### !end-answer